-- Clearly visible and spacious hygiene stations for washing, with plentiful supply of hand sanitiser and wipes.
+- Clearly visible and spacious hygiene stations for washing, with a plentiful supply of hand sanitiser and wipes.

 - Each department is responsible for keeping their own area and equipment clean.

-- Clear health etiquette to be on posters around set (e.g. Wear appropriate PPE at all times / When coughing or sneezing, cover your mouth and nose with your bent elbow / Avoid touching your eyes, nose and mouth / Put down and pickup items rather than handing / Don’t shake hands, or hug / Maintain social distancing.)
+- Clear health etiquette to be on posters around set (e.g. Wear appropriate PPE at all times / When coughing or sneezing, cover your mouth and nose with your bent elbow / Avoid touching your eyes, nose, and mouth / Put down and pickup items rather than handing / Don’t shake hands, or hug / Maintain social distancing.)

 You can find full details of the guidance provided by the APA here.